ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 and a focus on memory safety and performance that forces developers to worry about things they might not even consider in other languages.
 Frustratingly, you have to consider and address all of those issues before your code will even compile.

-The ergonomics of libraries are a little different.
+In the context of libraries, "ergonomics" means something a little different.
-An ergonomic library is one that is easy to use, easy to understand, and hard to misuse.
+An ergonomic library is one that is easy to use, hard to misuse, easy to understand.
 Rust's strict but expressive type system allows for libraries that are both powerful and easy to use.
-Well designed libraries encode their invariants in the types and functions they expose, making it difficult to misuse them.
+Well designed libraries encode their invariants in the types and functions they expose, making it difficult to invoke them incorrectly.
 Thoughtful traits and macros can give users lots of power with minimal boilerplate.

 ## Ergonomics in Rust